elad-bar/ha-my-pool/README.md

-# Home Assistant integration to Magen Ecoenergy MyPool devices
+# Home Assistant integration to Magen Eco-energy My-Pool devices

-It allows view and controls the parameters from multiple accounts of mobile app
+Monitor ~~and control~~ your Resilience G/G+ devices using My-Pool (Magen Eco-energy) app from Home Assistant, Integration also calculates how much additional salt to add when needed.

 ## How to